-Just off Boston Common is Newbury street, a mile long street filled with gorgeous 19th century brownstones that are filled with shops and restaurants.
+Just off Boston Common is Newbury street, a mile long street filled with gorgeous 19th century brownstones, shops and restaurants.
 The shops close to Boston Common are high-end and expensive, but don’t let that deter you.
 They are certainly beautiful to look at, but as you walk along and away from the park, less expensive yet cool boutiques start popping up.
 There are a few standard stores that you expect to see in every major city, but for the most part, these shops are small, unique and definitely fun to explore.

 A perennial favourite of my kids is Nordstrom Rack Newbury, one block up on Boylston Street.
 I can’t remember ever walking out of that store without someone carrying a bag or two.

-By now, you might want to sit down for a pinch so you might as well go and have a gourmet cupcake at Georgetown Cupcake on Newbury Street.
+By now, you might want to sit down and rest your feet so you might as well go and have a gourmet cupcake at Georgetown Cupcake on Newbury Street.

 It’s dinnertime, right?
-Without a shadow of a doubt, one of the best Italian meals that I have ever eaten was at Giacomo’s Restaurant back in Little Italy.
+Without a shadow of a doubt, one of the best Italian meals that I have ever eaten was at Giacomo’s Restaurant back in the North End.
 Be prepared to wait for your table, even with a reservation.
 I’d list all the must have entrees but there is no point.
 I have yet to eat anything that wasn’t mouth watering and utterly worth the wait.

-Down the street is the Improv Asylum, a comedy theatre featuring improvisation and sketch comedy.
+Also in the North End is the Improv Asylum, a comedy theatre featuring improvisation and sketch comedy.
 There are a couple shows a night that are family friendly (my 13 year old daughter had a blast), with a midnight show that is not!
 Tickets are well priced.
-It is a really fun way to bring your night and the one day Boston itinerary to a close.
+It is a really fun way to bring your night and this epic one day Boston itinerary with your teens to a close.